Silo (store): Expansion

 In 1976 Cooper died at the age of 57 and leadership of the business passed to his son-in-law Barry Feinberg, an attorney.
 At the time of Cooper's death, Silo operated 40 stores with revenues of $60 million.
 Feinberg expanded an already aggressive advertising campaign and eschewed Cooper's approach of geographic expansion by acquisition.
 Feinberg believed that Silo could stand on its own in new markets, without purchasing "recognition," and his approach was successful for a number of years.

 Silo was acquired by Cyclops Steel, a Pittsburgh-based specialty steelmaker in February 1980.
-Cyclops had decided to diversify outside of the steel business and had already made one retail acquisition, the Busy Beaver home store chain in Pittsburgh, PA.
+Cyclops had decided to diversify outside of the steel business and had already made one retail acquisition, the Busy Beaver home store chain in Pittsburgh, Pennsylvania.
 Cyclops was willing to bet aggressively on Feinberg's strategy of attacking new markets with multiple simultaneous store openings accompanied by a massive advertising blitz - all under the Silo brand.
 Silo expanded rapidly and coast-to-coast over the next several years.

 Silo purchased 19 stores in the Los Angeles area from the Federated Group in 1989.
 Prior to opening its first store, the company launched a highly visible but deliberately ambiguous "teaser" ad campaign, "The Silos are coming", arousing much curiosity, and even fear of the upcoming date.
 The campaign, created by Saatchi & Saatchi Creative Director Jay Montgomery, featured quasi man-on-the-street speculation about the "19 Silo sites proposed for the Southland".
 The campaign generated over 10,000 phone calls the first week.
 Callers were sent coupons and a t-shirt reading, "I feel better with a Silo nearby".
 The effort was so successful, Silo had to increase its sales projections twice during the soft opening.
 Feinberg personally called about 180 people who were legitimately upset by the ruse.
 Along with his apology, a $500 gift certificate was sent to each.